About the Curator: Sean Silver

 I'm a scholar of the long eighteenth century (ca. 1650-1800), in Britain and Europe, with interests in material culture, the history of science, cognition, and craft practices.
 My CV.

-Six Memos for the New Enlightenment (manuscript in progress).
-This book traces the prehistory of six concepts important to the information age (information, irony, complexity, emergence, accident, invention) as they underwent critical transformations in the literature and arts of the long eighteenth century.
+Before Complexity: The Cultural History of a Modern Concept (manuscript in progress).
+This book traces the prehistory of six concepts important to the information age (information, contingency, complexity, emergence, accident, invention) as they underwent critical transformations in the literature and arts of the long eighteenth century.
 We are living the legacy of decisions and insights made more than three centuries in the past.

 Crafts of Enlightenment, workshop in progress.
 We tend to think of the Enlightenment as the age of the triumph of Reason.
 But historical forms of rational thought were developed through specific craft practices.
 My ongoing effort is to recover the habits and practices of the architects of abstraction, including John Locke, Robert Hooke, and Joseph Addison.